-However, over distances of a few wavelengths the phase of each component will typically change a few times over the range 0 to $2\pi$ .
-When these multiple components combine at the receiving antenna, the result is a signal whose amplitude and phase that can change greatly over distances on the order of a few wavelengths.
+However, over distances of a few wavelengths the phase of each component will typically change a few times over the range 0 to 2π .
+When these components combine at the receiving antenna, the result is a signal whose amplitude and phase that changes greatly over distances on the order of a few wavelengths.

-Since wireless systems often include moving transmitters and receivers (or interacting objects), the received signal amplitude and phase will vary with time.
+Since wireless systems often include moving transmitters and receivers (or moving objects that interact with the signal), the received signal amplitude and phase will vary with time.